microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/04-add-user-auth.md

 In this section you will extend the application from the previous exercise to support authentication with Azure AD.
 This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
 In this step you will integrate the [Azure Identity client library for .NET](https://www.nuget.org/packages/Azure.Identity) into the application and configure authentication for the [Microsoft Graph .NET client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

 The Azure Identity library provides a number of `TokenCredential` classes that implement OAuth2 token flows.
 The Microsoft Graph client library uses those classes to authenticate calls to Microsoft Graph.
-In this example, we'll use the following `TokenCredential` classes.

-- `DeviceCodeCredential` implements the [device code flow](/azure/active-directory/develop/v2-oauth2-device-code) for user authentication.
-- `ClientSecretCredential` implements the [client credentials flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) for app-only authentication.
-You will use this class in the optional app-only sections.

 ## Configure Graph client for user authentication